 - Understanding the Federal Arrest Process: The Importance of Knowledgeable Counsel

-Bribery may be drafted simply; however, its application can be quite complex.
-For that reason, it is imperative that any public official, or person who interacts with them, who finds him or herself on the receiving end of a Federal Grand Jury subpoena or under investigation by Federal law enforcement should seek out experienced counsel.
-Not doing so will not just disrupt your career, but potentially leave you incarcerated for years to come.
+Bribery accusations and charges may be drafted in such a way that they sound relatively simple and straight-forward.
+However how those allegations are actually fleshed out and applied to a particular factual scenario can be quite complex.
+For example, a federal indictment might simply state that one person gave an amount of money to a public official in exchange for beneficial treatment on some project.
+That may be accurate, and all that is necessary for that charge to stick, but the actual allegations and facts of the case may encompass complex backroom dealings over a period of years or even decades.
+For that reason, it is imperative that any public official, or person who interacts with them, who finds him or herself on the receiving end of a federal Grand Jury subpoena or under investigation by federal law enforcement should seek out experienced counsel.
+Not doing so will not just likely disrupt or end your career, but potentially leave you incarcerated for years to come.

 Do not wait for your criminal defense to come to you.
 Fight as best you can from a position of strength.
-Take the initiative in your defense and let Crotty Saland PC’s experience, advocacy and knowledge be work for you.
+Take the initiative in your defense and let Saland Law’s experience, advocacy and knowledge work for you.

 Call the Federal criminal lawyers and former prosecutors at (212) 312-7129 or contact us online today.